 - the fall 2019 semester

 Capitalize when using the official name of a college.

-- The Yale Gordon College of Arts and Sciences houses the Publications Design program.
+- The Yale Gordon College of Arts and Sciences celebrated its 80th anniversary in 2017.

 Capitalize when using the official name of a specific department or office.

 - The Office of the President held an open house.

 - The president’s office is located on the third floor.